 Earth Hour is also a good opportunity to call for comprehensive energy and climate legislation in the US.
-Because the US accounts for one quarter of the world’s economy, American legislation is crucial to the welfare of the planet and it inhabitants.
+Because the US accounts for one-quarter of the world’s economy, American legislation is crucial to the welfare of the planet and its inhabitants.
 Despite President Obama’s earnest support for climate and energy legislation, we have yet to see a vote in the Senate (although an early version of a climate and energy bill passed in the House last year).

 Support Earth Hour

 Businesses Observe Earth Hour as it Ripples Around the World

 EvanCarmichael’s List of Top 50 Social Entrepreneurship Blogs

 Calendar of Global Environmental Events – Summer 2010